nickyfahey/bevy_prototype_lyon_shader_example/README.md

 This is a simple example project that shows how a custom shader can be used alongside [bevy_prototype_lyon](https://github.com/Nilirad/bevy_prototype_lyon).

+There are basically two things you need to do to get any meteral/texture to work:
+  - Avoid `ColorMateral` being added as a required component.
+  - Add UVs to the mesh.

 Works with `bevy_prototype_lyon` v0.13.0 but at time of writing changes in the master brach would force `ColorMaterial` to be used.

 This is cobbled together from various examples scattered about the web, with thanks to the writers of the following: